maxritter/diy-thermocam-website/src/pages/index.md

     title: Stay up-to-date on the latest news and updates
     section_id: cta
     subtitle: >-
-      Subscribe now to get notified first when
+      Subscribe now to get notified first when there is a new software or hardware update
     actions:
       - type: action
         template: action